 The MAGPIE research group studies the dynamics of diverse interacting pathogens.
-We are building novel approaches to analyze and compare phylogenetic trees derived from sequence data, studying tree space and branching processes, and developing ecological and epidemiological models.
+We are building tools to use pathogen genomic data to help us understand transmission patterns.
+We develop novel approaches to analyze and compare phylogenetic trees.
+We develop and test ecological and epidemiological models.

 In The Media

 Albertans urged to protect themselves as highly transmissible XBB.1.5 subvariant shows signs of growth

 JANUARY 12, 2023